 Funded by: Horizon Europe Guarantee

-The project is not directly relevant to the question as it focuses on the development of a pan-European framework for cultural heritage research and innovation, not on the impact of the UK government’s investment in overseas cultural heritage protection on international trade flows.
+Partially relevant as it focuses on European cultural heritage research and innovation, not specifically on the impact of UK government investment on international trade flows.

 This project responds to the ambition set by the DCMS Culture and Heritage Capital (CHC) Programme to develop a systematic approach through which culture and heritage can be valued.
 Delivered by a multidisciplinary team ...